Post 16 Options – Frequently Asked Questions (FAQs)

-To the left is a road to continued academic learning.
-The post-16 academic qualifications are known as A-Levels and they are taught mainly in Sixth Forms.
-This kind of learning is not job/sector specific, but the study of certain A-levels can open up doors to specific higher level study at University or in the workplace.
+Post-16 academic qualifications are known as A-Levels and they are taught mainly in Sixth Forms.
+This kind of learning is not job or industry specific, but the study of certain A-levels can open up doors to specific higher level study at University or in the workplace.

 Many colleges also offer A-levels, although they tend to be taught in the college’s own dedicated Sixth Form centre.

 Colleges can feel a little less formal, especially when compared to school-based sixth forms.
 There is usually no college wide dress code, however you may have to wear a specific work uniform related to the course you are studying.

 Training Providers, like colleges, focus on technical learning.
 Often the training provider offers a smaller selection of technical study options or they focus on a specific job area.
 They are also smaller than colleges in terms of size and the number of students.

 Training Providers work with employers to provide the qualifications attached to apprenticeships.
 You will also see training providers promoting traineeships and work study programmes.

 Traineeships are designed to help young people get into an apprenticeship.
 They do this through work experience and improving employability skills.